Algeria hosts first Arab summit since Israel normalisation deals

 "Algeria realised the consequences of such a presence on the summit.
 Together with Damascus, it has given up on its initiative," he said.

-Pierre Boussel of France's Foundation for Strategic Research (FRS) said Syria's return to the League is backed by Russia, an ally of both Algiers and Damascus, which is staying away from the Algiers summit.
+Pierre Boussel of France's Foundation for Strategic Research (FRS) said Syria's return to the League is backed by Russia, an ally of both Algiers and Damascus.

 But, he said, "Russia has decided not to try to force this through in a way that would have affected its relations with Arab countries already badly scalded by the economic impact of the Ukrainian conflict".